About Bone Grafting

 You may have minor jaw tenderness and swelling in the first few days following your bone graft procedure.
 These symptoms can generally be managed with cold compresses against the outside of the face and prescription or over-the-counter pain medication.
 Over the next 6 – 9 months, the graft should heal and fuse with your jawbone through a natural process known as osseointegration.
 During this time, it is crucial to maintain a proper oral care routine with meticulous brushing and flossing each day.
 Follow-up appointments at Advanced Dentistry in State College, PA, will be scheduled as needed so that our dentists can check your healing and determine when your jawbone is ready for the dental implant process.

 Insurance Coverage for Care

 We will talk to your dental insurance to understand your plan and determine if your benefits extend to bone grafting surgery.
-Prior to your procedure, our financial coordinator will talk with you about any personal costs and help you choose a convenient payment solution.
-Advanced Dentistry is dedicated to providing affordable treatment options and accepts numerous payment methods, including third-party financing through CareCredit.
+Prior to your procedure in our State College, PA office, our financial coordinator will talk with you about any personal costs and help you choose a convenient payment solution.
+Advanced Dentistry is dedicated to providing affordable treatment options and accepts numerous payment methods, including third-party financing through CareCredit®.

 Healthy Support for Your Smile

 Bone grafting may be an essential part of bringing strength, support, and natural appearance back to your jaw.
 It may also be necessary in order to give your future dental implants the support needed for long-term tooth replacement success.
-If you have bone loss in the jaw, we invite you to schedule a consultation with our dentists at Advanced Dentistry of Centre County and learn about your bone graft options.
+If you have bone loss in the jaw, we invite you to schedule a consultation in our State College, PA office with our dentists at Advanced Dentistry of Centre County and learn about your bone graft options.
 Talk to our caring State College, PA team today to learn more about providing healthy support for your smile.